TheCaptainCraken/IS24-AM26/deliverables/connection-serius.md

     participant Server

     Client ->> Server: Connect(name)
-    note right of Client: Timeout for choosing number of player, name or colour note right of Client: To all others clients connected Server ->> Client: Error (connection lost)
+    note over Server, Client: Timeout for choosing number of player, name or colour note right of Client: To all others clients connected we send a message that the player has disconnected Server ->> Client: Error (connection lost)

 ```